DONGChuan/DONGChuan.github.io/_posts/2016-04-17-MyBatis-Advanced.md

 ### Subquery

-Subquery/Inner query/Nested query is a query within another SQL query and embedded within the WHERE clause.
+**Subquery/Inner query/Nested query is a query within another SQL query and embedded within the WHERE clause**.

 {% highlight sql %}
 select * from author where userID in (select id from user)
 {% endhighlight %}

 So there are in fact two statements here.
+Let's define each select statement and resultMap:

 {% highlight xml %}
 <resultMap id="AuthorSubMap" type="Author">